International Foundation Programme

 "I am definitely very happy in this course..... the working world."
 To read more about Linden's testimonial, please click HERE.

 Classes are conducted 2-4hours and 5 days a week They are delivered in a mix of classes, tutorials, lab sessions and discussion.
-All is 100% face-to-face teaching.
+All classes conducted are 100% face-to-face teaching.

 Local faculty with intensive workshops, tutorials and discussion group.